 Dyspnea may be episodic, with or without environmental triggers, and is usually accompanied by cough, wheezing, sputum, and a history of smoking or industrial exposure.

-Pulmonary function tests will give definite diagnosis of an obstructive pulmonary disease.
+Pulmonary function tests will give definite diagnosis of an obstructive or restrictive pulmonary disease.
 Plasma B-type natriuretic peptide levels may be intermediate (100 to 400 picograms/mL) in COPD.

 Patients may present with fever, cough, and productive sputum, with focal signs of consolidation (increased vocal fremitus and bronchial breathing).